elotroalex/chiens/_texts/translation.md

 - {: .pr} Strike ... strike, commander ... strike to the blood ... born from the furrow, a race without moan ... strike and tire yourself.

-- {:.sp} The Guardwoman.
+- {:.sp} The Guard Woman.

 - {: .pr} Chump!
 What a chump!
-This is a chump I tell you ... a strange race, these negroes ...
+This is a chump I tell you ... a strange race, these Negroes ...
 Do you think our blows hurt him ... in any case, it doesn't leave a mark.
 - ... *(she hits.)* Oh!
 Oh!
 He's bleeding!

 - {:.sp} The Prison Guard  *(laughing.)*

-- Everyone knows: it does a negro good to hit him ...
+- Everyone knows: it does a Negro good to hit him ...

 - {:.sp} Toussaint.

 - {: .pr} Isaac, Isaac, why stay in the rain ...
 I had a son ...
 I managed to protect him from the bites of this race of scorpions ...
 Isaac, Isaac!

-- {:.sp} The Guardman.
+- {:.sp} The Guard Man.

 - {: .pr} Ah! he is seriously going off the rails ...
 I could die laughing ...
 Say, it's weird, the red blood on the black skin. *(They loosen Toussaint.)*